WCEV

 WCEV (1450 AM) was a radio station licensed to Cicero, Illinois, United States.
 Serving the Chicago area, WCEV was owned by Migala Communications Corporation, and aired a time brokered ethnic programming format.

 History

-After WVON moved from 1450 AM to 1390 AM in 1975, both Migala Communications and Midway Broadcasting filed applications to establish a new station on the vacated frequency.
-Between 1976 and 1979, WFMT was granted an interim license to simulcast on 1450 AM.
+After WVON moved from 1450 to 1390 kHz in 1975, both Migala Communications and Midway Broadcasting filed applications to establish a new station on the vacated frequency.
+Between 1976 and 1979, WFMT was granted an interim license to simulcast on 1450 kHz.
 In 1979, Migala and Midway reached an agreement to divide the broadcast week between them in a time sharing agreement for two stations.

-WCEV was on the air from 1 PM to 10 PM Monday through Friday; Midway's WXOL broadcast on 1450 during the remaining hours.
+WCEV was on the air from 1 p.m. to 10 p.m.
+Monday through Friday; Midway's WXOL broadcast on 1450 during the remaining hours.
 The two stations shared a transmitter site in South Lawndale, with WCEV's studios in Chicago's Portage Park neighborhood.